 My life truly started at that moment

 That feeling of aloneness that I experienced wasn’t unique to me.
-You might also feel alone on your journey, but your true life can start today, just as mine did five years ago.
+You might also feel alone on your journey, but your true life can start today, just as mine did so many years ago.
 I’m excited to share this chapter of my life with you, and to help you to look within to uncover the only source of courage or answers you have ever needed.
 You are limitless.